Electric-Coin-Company/zcash-docs/source/rtd_pages/sapling_turnstile.rst

 Overview
 --------

-The Sapling network upgrade requires a new type of shielded address to support the usability and security improvements it offers.
-Sapling shielded addresses start with "zs" where the legacy, Sprout shielded addresses start with "zc".
+The Sapling network upgrade requires a new type of shielded address to support the new usability and security improvements it brings to Zcash.
+Sapling shielded addresses start with "zs" whereas the legacy, Sprout shielded addresses start with "zc".

 The Sapling turnstile is an auditing mechanism for the number of ZEC in circulation.
 Shielded ZEC cannot be accounted for in the total monetary supply because balances remain private to the owners of shielded address private keys.
 The Sapling turnstile provides accounting for the ZEC held in Sprout shielded addresses as they are migrated to Sapling shielded addresses.